 That pursuant to Section 161 of the Companies Act, Cap.
-50, the Directors of the Company be authorised and empowered to grant options under the prevailing 2014 Employee Stock Option Plan (the "2014 ESOP") and to issue from time to time such number of shares in the capital of the Company as may be required to be issued pursuant to the terms and conditions under the 2014 ESOP, whether granted during the subsistence of this authority or otherwise, provided always that the aggregate number of ordinary shares available under the 2014 ESOP, the Si2i Restricted Share Plan and the Si2i Performance Share Plan, the 1999 Si2i Employees Share Option Scheme and the 1999 Si2i Employees Share Option Scheme II, collectively shall not exceed fifteen per centum (15%) of the total number of issued shares (excluding treasury Shares) in the capital of the Company from time to time and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.
+50, the Directors of the Company be authorised and empowered to grant options under the prevailing 2014 Employee Stock Option Plan (the "2014 ESOP") and to issue from time to time such number of shares in the capital of the Company as may be required to be issued pursuant to the terms and conditions under the 2014 ESOP, whether granted during the subsistence of this authority or otherwise, provided always that the aggregate number of ordinary shares available under the 2014 ESOP, the S i2i Restricted Share Plan and the S i2i Performance Share Plan, the 1999 S i2i Employees Share Option Scheme II, collectively shall not exceed fifteen per centum (15%) of the total number of issued shares (excluding treasury shares and subsidiary holdings) in the capital of the Company from time to time and that such authority shall, unless revoked or varied by the Company in a general meeting, continue in force until the conclusion of the next Annual General Meeting of the Company or the date by which the next Annual General Meeting of the Company is required by law to be held, whichever is earlier.